-EDF Renewables Development, Inc. ("EDF RD" or the "Applicant"), a subsidiary of the EDF Renewables, Inc. ("EDF Renewables") is proposing to construct a 175 megawatt ("MW") alternating current ("AC") photovoltaic ("PV") solar energy generation facility, that may include approximately 20 MW (80 megawatt hours "MWh") of battery storage referred to as the Morris Ridge Solar Energy Center (the "Facility" or "Project"), in the Town of Mount Morris, Livingston County, New York.
+EDF Renewables Development, Inc. ("EDF RD" or the "Applicant"), a subsidiary of EDF Renewables, Inc. ("EDF Renewables") is proposing to construct a 75 megawatt ("MW") alternating current ("AC") photovoltaic ("PV") solar energy generation facility, referred to as the Moraine Solar Energy Center (the "Facility" or "Project"), in the Town of Burns, Allegany County, the Town of Dansville, Steuben County, and the Town of Ossian, Livingston County, New York.
 As discussed further below, EDF Renewables is a leading independent power producer ("IPP") and service provider with 10 gigawatts ("GW") of renewable energy projects developed across North America.
 EDF Renewables values meaningful relationships between business and society, which includes a shared goal of building a cleaner world for tomorrow.
 The purpose of this Public Involvement Program Plan ("PIP" or the "Plan") is to introduce the Project to the local community and other interested parties and to explain the public outreach and involvement efforts that EDF RD will pursue throughout the development of this Project.